MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define DEFAULT_EJERK    5.0  // May be used by Linear Advance
 ```
 {% panel info Configuration Update %}
 Junction Deviation is now the default mode.
-Enabling `CLASSIC JERK` will overide it.
+Enabling `CLASSIC JERK` will override it.
 {% endpanel %}

 Jerk works in conjunction with acceleration (see above).
 Jerk is the maximum change in velocity (in mm/sec) that can occur instantaneously.
 It can also be thought of as the minimum change in velocity that will be done as an accelerated (not instantaneous) move.